-conjunction with the ln Regional Affordable Housing initiative, the Shimberg Center for Housing Studies at the University of Florida developed an Access and Opportunity Geographic Information System (GIS) model.
+conjunction with the In Regional Affordable Housing initiative, the Shimberg Center for Housing Studies at the University of Florida developed an Access and Opportunity Geographic Information System (GIS) model.
 This computer program helps to identify areas suitable for the development of affordable housing.
-The model takes areas that are conducive to affordable housing development by using transportation accessibility and socioeconomic opportunity factors.
+The model identifies areas that are conducive to affordable housing development by using transportation accessibility and socioeconomic opportunity factors.
 For example, an area considered for affordable housing would be evaluated for distance from transit to services, proximity of transit to jobs, walkability to services, and transportation costs.
 The site would also be evaluated for school proficiency, poverty level, and labor market engagement.
-Using the Access and Opportunity Model, the Planning Division and Community Services staff will work with County GIS staff to identify areas within unincorporated Seminole County that are most suitable for affordable housing within year one (1) of this Action Plan.
+Using the Access and Opportunity Model, the Planning Division and Community Services staff will work with County GIS staff to identify areas within unincorporated Seminole County that are most suitable for affordable housing.